-Welcome to COCA
+Welcome to the OCA

-Welcome to the Concordia Old Collegians Association (COCA)
+Welcome to the Old Concordians Association

-Committee members: Matthew Bruening ('16), Hannah Lewis ('13), Chris Symons ('12), Vicki Pese ('78), Sue Spry ('74), Mark Fortunatow (’74), Nadine Williams ('57), John Temme ('55), and Warwick Raymont ('54).
+Committee members: Matthew Bruening ('16), Hannah Lewis ('13), Chris Symons ('12), Vicki Pese ('78), Sue Spry ('74), Nadine Williams ('57), John Temme ('55), and Warwick Raymont ('54).

-COCA’s origins can be traced back to 1920, when a Concordia College Old Boys Association was formed.
+The OCA’s origins can be traced back to 1920, when a Concordia College Old Boys Association was formed.
 A few years after the first girls were enrolled at Concordia in 1927, a Concordia Old Girls Association was established.
 In 1963, the two groups were formally combined.
 There are currently over 9,000 old collegians living in Australia and overseas.

-COCA values its links with the past and looks forward to the future as it assists Old Concordians to remain part of the Concordia College family.
+The OCA values its links with the past and looks forward to the future as it assists Old Concordians to remain part of the Concordia College family.

 A Strategic Plan has been created to ensure we develop the OCA into an organisation capable of supporting the needs of the whole Concordia community.
 View a copy of the plan here.